adut24/holbertonschool-higher_level_programming/README.md

 - What are the built-in mutable types
 - What are the built-in immutable types
 - How does Python pass variables to functions

+### 0x0A.
+Python - Inheritance
+- Why Python programming is awesome
+- What is a superclass, baseclass or parentclass
+- What is a subclass
+- How to list all attributes and methods of a class or instance
+- When can an instance have new attributes
+- How to inherit class from another
+- How to define a class with multiple base classes
+- What is the default class every class inherit from
+- How to override a method or attribute inherited from the base class
+- Which attributes or methods are available by heritage to subclasses
+- What is the purpose of inheritance
+- What are, when and how to use `isinstance`, `issubclass`, `type` and `super` built-in functions